NathanStevenson/UltiHub/README.md

 Premier Ultimate Frisbee Management Portal built using Django, hosted by Vercel, and UI developed using Figma.

 #### Want to Contribute:
-Feel free to create a new branch and clone the repo and commit any changes to be approved via merge requests.
+Feel free to fork the repository and creating pull requests.
+Can be anything from code or ideas in the "Features" section below.

 ## Important Links
 * Website URL: __blank__